zhicheng233/Multimedia-To-HTML/doc/README.en.md

 - 📌 Images To HTML

 ## TODO
--📌 Images To HTML support for more formats ⏰
+- 📌 Images To HTML support for more formats ⏰
--📌 Video To HTML⏰
+- 📌 Video To HTML⏰
--📌 Music To HTML⏰ -📌 Music To HTML⏰
+- 📌 Music To HTML⏰ -📌 Music To HTML⏰
--📌 Custom HTML styles supported⏰
+- 📌 Custom HTML styles supported⏰
 ## Tweets
 Android's file management is really dumb, you can't access the content with the "file:///" protocol no matter how you write it

-## Open source protocols
+## Open source protocol
 ```text
                    GNU GENERAL PUBLIC LICENSE
                        Version 3, 29 June 2007